orgrim/temboard-backup-plugin/agent/README.md

 * '' (eg /backup only).
 GET. report information about the plugin and its configuration
 * '/config'.
 GET. report details about the configuration of the backup
 * '/status'.
 GET. tell if a backup is in progress
+* '/cancel/%taskid'.
+POST. cancel a backup previously scheduled by /create
 * '/list'.
 GET. give the list of backups
 * '/purge'.
 POST. schedule a general purge confirming the retention policy. parameters ?
 * '/create'.
 POST. schedule a backup. param: datetime
-* '/restore'.
-POST. schedule a restore. param: target_time? xid?
-* '/%id'.
-GET. give info about a backup
-* '/%id'.
-DELETE. remove a backup if possible
-* '/%id/restore'.
-POST. restore a backup -> recovery_target = immediate